Nebula-UI/Nebula/README.md

 Acknowledgement
 ===============
-We really appreciate all kind of contributions.
-Special Thanks to <a href="//github.com/hegdeashwin/Nebula/graphs/contributors" target="_blank">contributors</a> for using and supporting Nebula.
+We really appreciate all kind of contributions. <br/>Special Thanks to <a href="//github.com/hegdeashwin/Nebula/graphs/contributors" target="_blank">contributors</a> for using and supporting Nebula.

 License
 =======